Photonsters/photon-ui-mods/README.md

 With this mod, icons are now in black & white, with black backgrounds for the firmware generated cyan coloured text.

-*This mod may also enable a hidden menu (depending on firmware version) that will allow users to network their printers via the embedded ethernet port on the printer's mainboard.*
+*This mod also enables a hidden menu that will allow users to network their printers via the embedded ethernet port on the printer's mainboard.*

 The Photon UI layer is completely separate from the printer's firmware and configurations layers, installing this mod is safe and will make no changes to the printer's firmware or configurations.
 It is also entirely possible to revert to the original default UI at any time.